bohdansushchak/MyDiary/README.md

 # MyDiary

-This application can help you for managing notes in your personal diary.
-MyDiary using authentication by password or you can log in by fingerprint scanner.
+This application can help you for managing notes in your personal journal.
+For protection your notes you can set authentication method by fingerprint scanner or password.